oubiwann/lcmap-system/docs/source/includes/_api_pubsub.md

-The capabilities provided by the LCMAP subscribtion and notification system allow users to customize the means by which they are alerted of land change (and related) about which they care most.
+The capabilities provided by the LCMAP subscribtion and notification system allow users to customize the means by which they are alerted of land change (and related) events about which they care most.

 Users may subscribe to LCMAP events that are tracked for any of the following: